OsmanKandemir/docf-sec-check/USAGE_POLICY.md

 ## Terms of Use

-- It can be used by public or private company employee.
+- It can be used by public or private company servants.
 Application is free to use.

 ## Issue Reporting